 Participants will be expected to:

-- attend all six days – please do not apply unless you are able to commit to this
+- attend all six days – please ensure you can commit to this before applying

 - stay overnight for the middle night of each module – the modules are residential

-- fully participate in the learning activities on the programme
+- fully participate in all learning activities on the programme

 - complete all pre-work and other exercises within the timescales given.